MarkWilcock/Python-ML-Course/course_introduction.md

 scikit-learn has a consistent pattern for creating and using models, regardless of the type of model being used.

-1. model = a class of some Model type
+> model = a class of some Model type
-2. model.fit(X, y)
+> model.fit(X, y)
-3. predictions = model.predict
+> predictions = model.predict

-scikit-learns has several popular useful modules
+scikit-learn has several popular useful modules

 * model_selection - splits data into training and test
 * datasets - provides several sample datasets